August 25, 2025 (3mo ago) — last updated November 12, 2025 (14d ago)

 How Long Does It Take to Overcome a Fear?

 It varies.
 Minor fears may ease within weeks of consistent practice.
-Deep-seated phobias can take months, often with professional help.
+Deep-seated phobias can take months and often benefit from professional help.
 Focus on progress, not perfection.

 Is It Possible to Completely Get Rid of a Fear?